Despite efforts to reduce plastic waste, the world’s rubbish pile continues to build.

 Discarded grocery bags dangle from tree branches.
 Water bottles bobble in rivers.
 The discovery in recent years of massive blobs of plastic in oceans has shifted the trash issue to one of urgency.

-The sheer volume of what’s produced -- and then discarded -- is clear from the waste around us.
-Today being Earth Day, recycling efforts and movements like plastic bag and single-use-plastic bans are top-of-mind.
+The sheer volume of what’s produced — and then discarded — is clear from the waste around us.
+This being Earth Month, recycling efforts and movements like plastic bag and single-use-plastic bans are top-of-mind.

 But are efforts like this working?